bryandaniel1/operation-monitor/readme.md

  - These applications require a message queue to be established.
 To create the required message queue, follow the steps below.

-		- In the Services view of NetBeans, expand the Servers node, right-click the GlassFish Server, and select "Start".
+		- Start the Payara server with the asadmin script by executing "payara/bin/asadmin start-domain" from a terminal.

-		- Once the Server has started, navigate to http://localhost:4848/ to open the GlassFish Console.
+		- Once the Server has started, navigate to http://localhost:4848/ to open the Payara Console.

-		- In GlassFish Admin Console, expand "Resources" and select "Connection Factories" under "JMS Resources".
+		- In Payara Admin Console, expand "Resources" and select "Connection Factories" under "JMS Resources".
 Add a new ConnectionFactory resource named "OperationQueueConnectionFactory".

 		- Under "JMS Resources", select "Destination Resources" and add a new Queue resource named "OperationQueue".

 **b)** JDBC Configuration

- - To configure the database connectivity for the application, remain in the GlassFish Console to perform the next steps.
+ - To configure the database connectivity for the application, remain in the Payara Console to perform the next steps.

 		- Expand the "Resources" node in the Common Tasks menu and select "JDBC Connection Pools" within the "JDBC" menu option.

 		- Click "New..." to create a new connection pool.

-		- In the "New JDBC Connection Pool" page, enter "MySQLConnPool" for the new pool name, "javax.sql.DataSource" as the resource type, and "MySql" as the database driver vendor.
+		- In the "New JDBC Connection Pool" page, enter "StockSearchPool" for the new pool name, "javax.sql.DataSource" as the resource type, and "MySql" as the database driver vendor.
 Click "Next".

 		- Accept all default values by clicking "Finish".